College of Health

 Supporting students has never been more crucial.
-You can support students adversely affected by the pandemic via Beavers Care, give to a scholarship or fellowship fund, and more.
+You can support students' experiential learning, give to a scholarship or fellowship fund, and more.

 In order to tackle the health challenges of tomorrow, and to meet the world’s demand for public health graduates, we must train future generations of health professionals to be rooted in community engagement and research and to prioritize lifelong health.

-The College of Public Health and Human Sciences is home to passionate, intellectually curious students from all backgrounds.
+The College of Health is home to passionate, intellectually curious students from all backgrounds.
 Surrounded by a community of motivated, hardworking peers and supported by world-leading faculty with research and outreach expertise, our students grow their passions into purposeful careers that make a difference in Oregon and around the world.

 Working side by side with faculty researchers on solutions to challenges of global proportions, our students develop knowledge and experience that prepares them to take on our greatest challenges to health, including policies that affect our ability to be healthy over our lifespans, such as through equitable access to safe and healthy food, physical activity opportunities, medical care and health education.

 To broaden the paths of opportunity and prepare students to be future leaders in public health and human sciences, the college is focusing on two giving priorities:

 - Ensure career readiness for all students by increasing opportunities for experiential learning and community engagement

 - Recruit, retain and graduate purpose-driven students, especially those who are also the first generation in their family to attend college or who demonstrate financial need